emmasherman/Data_146test/project5pt2.md

 ## 5. Which of the models produced the best results in predicting wealth of all persons throughout the large West African capital city being described? ##

-Out of all the models that I produced the one that had the best results in predicting wealth of all persons throughout the large West African captial city
+Overall the models that used the data that did not combine the wealth classes 2 and 3 were accurate over the condensed outcomes.
+Out of all the models that I produced the one that had the best results in predicting wealth of all persons throughout the large West African captial city is the KNN model without distance added.
+This model had an accuracy 0.5607613469985359, which is about 56%, which is better than the 54% that I got from the other models.